mcpowell87/advent_of_code/README.md

-# Advent of Code 2022
+# Advent of Code

-This repo contains all my work revolving the Advent of Code 2022.
+This contains solutions for my attempts at the advent of code, organized by year.